landlord guides

 Why Storing Tenancy Documents Securely Should Be a Priority

-Over the course of even a single tenancy, private landlords accumulate a surprising volume of paperwork — gas safety certificates, EICRs, EPCs, tenancy agreements, deposit certificates, inventories, right-to-rent checks, insurance policies, and years of correspondence.
+Over the course of even a single tenancy, private landlords accumulate a surprising volume of paperwork.
+A typical two-year assured shorthold tenancy generates at least two gas safety certificates, one electrical installation condition report, an EPC, a signed tenancy agreement, deposit protection certificates, an inventory, right-to-rent check copies, insurance policy documents, and dozens of emails about repairs and rent payments.
 If you manage one or two properties, it is tempting to let these pile up in a drawer or scatter across email attachments.
 But storing tenancy documents securely is not just good practice — it is a legal obligation that protects you in disputes, satisfies HMRC, and meets your data protection duties.

 What Documents Must Landlords Keep?